googlecodelabs/migrate-python2-appengine/step5a-gae-ndb-tasks-py2/README.md

 ### Display deletion message in web UI template

-It's also a good practice to have "docstrings" to document functionality, so add those as well.
 Add the following snippet after the unnumbered list of `Visit`s but before the closing `</body>` tag:

 ```html+jinja
 {% if oldest %}